Morgans Hotel board gains upper hand ahead of proxy vote

 OTK argues that Morgans has continued to underperform even as rivals have managed turned profitable.

-Shares of much larger rival Marriott International MAR.N, which also lost some 75 percent of their value during the recession, have nearly bounced back to pre-recession levels.
+Shares of much larger rival Marriott International, which also lost some 75 percent of their value during the recession, have nearly bounced back to pre-recession levels.

 OTK has said if it cannot return the company to profitability, it would “appropriately evaluate and pursue strategic alternatives in a disinterested fashion.”